Follow these 5 Guidelines to Conduct Successful Virtual Depositions

 Just make sure you have the link available to rejoin a Zoom meeting if you inadvertently get cut off or interrupted.

-For more tips on getting ready for trial in a post-COVID world, sign up for our upcoming webcast on May 19th – “Mastering the Art of Virtual Depositions and Trials.”
-In Part One of our Back to Trial event series, attorney Anand Mathew of Palmersheim & Mathew LLP will join our Nextperts to share advice from their years of firsthand trial experience.
-Click here to sign up.
+For more tips on getting ready for trial in a post-COVID world, watch our recorded webcast – “Mastering the Art of Virtual Depositions and Trials.”
+In Part One of our Back to Trial event series, attorney Anand Mathew of Palmersheim & Mathew LLP joined our Nextperts to share advice from their years of firsthand trial experience.
+Click here for the webcast.